kendallin/CS3251/readme.txt

 Currently our system does not meet the requirments for the project because of constant issues with java class methods.
 We will reasess in order to deliver a satisfactory assignment for the last checkpoint.

+The HeapAlgo.java file has not been implemented in the actual communication between nodes.
+We have included test cases to show that it works with and without churn.
+Test case a: calculates the optimal ring without churn and returns the indices [0, 3, 4, 1, 2, 0]
+Test case b: calculates the optimal ring when the second ringo goes offline.
+It returns [0, 1, 2, 3, 0], taking the second ringo completely out of the list.